yuriaps/av_dict_evader/README.md

 # Shellcode AV Evader
-This project main only educational porpouses, the idea was based on speachs of @Mr.Un1k0d3r and @mr.d0x
+This project main only educational porpouses, the idea was based on speechs of @Mr.Un1k0d3r and @mr.d0x

 ---